Open Science Practices

 For articles in the area of the Journal (quantitative psychology), this standard is usually not applicable.
 In exceptional cases the defined level applies.

-The policy of Quantitative and Computational Methods in Behavioral Sciences is to publish papers where authors indicate whether the materials used to conduct the research will be made available to any researcher for purposes of reproducing the results or replicating the procedure.
+It is our policy to publish papers where authors indicate whether the materials used to conduct the research will be made available to any researcher for purposes of reproducing the results or replicating the procedure.

 Authors must, in acknowledgments or the first footnote, indicate if they will or will not make their study materials available to other researchers.
 If an author agrees to make materials available, the author must specify where that material will be available.